ZainRizvi/ZainRizvi.github.io/_posts/2019-11-27-git-cheat-sheet.md

     git revert [commit-id]

+## Revert/Undo changes to a single file in a commit

+This will undo the changes to a single file from the given commit id.

+The edited file will be unstaged.

+    git show [commit-id] -- [file] | git apply -R

 # Set your branch head to the remote branch’s head

 Use when you want to discard any local changes and start over from the remote branch state